ideditor/schema-builder/README.md

 - `processPresets`: `function(presets)`, An opportunity to edit the built presets.
 - `processFields`: `function(fields)`, An opportunity to edit the built fields.
 - `processCategories`: `function(categories)`, An opportunity to edit the built preset categories.
+- `listReusedIcons`: `boolean` or `number`, If true, icons used by multiple presets will be listed.
+If a number, icons used more than that number of times are listed.
+Defaults to `false`.

 ### Building Development Data